-The financial product implements a financial strategy focused on investing in international equities, and more specifically in companies operating in the robotics sector.
+The financial product implements a financial strategy combining the use of financial instruments (equity, bonds, negotiable debt securities) and financial futures.
 It also systematically integrates an extra-financial approach, although this is not a determining factor in investment decisions.

 The following non-financial approach is incorporated into this financial product's investment strategy: